KirillBabkin/IceCube-GNN/README.md

 ## General Information
-- Provide general information about your project here.
+- The goal of this model is to predict a neutrino particle’s direction, based on data from the "IceCube" detector, which observes the cosmos from deep within the South Pole ice.
-- What problem does it (intend to) solve?
+- This project is designed to achieve similar performance to Graphnet using less complicated architecture and to achieve better performance with similar complexity
 - What is the purpose of your project?
 - Why did you undertake it?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Tech 1 - version 1.0
+- Python - version 1.0
-- Tech 2 - version 2.0
+- PyTorch Geometric - version 2.0
 - Tech 3 - version 3.0